 Growing up, Wislaw preferred spending time in libraries and reading books, instead of learning to be a baron as his father wished.
 Boleslaw eventually decided to encourge his son's interests, donating to the church of Gond in exchange for an artificer teaching Wislaw.
 In both Nightstone and Waterdeep, Wislaw learned about smithing, tinkering, inventing, and other creative outlets.

 However, as an aasimar, there was something of a target on Wislaw's back.
-The clerics of Tyr in the Halls of Justice had told his parents that evildoers may come after Wislaw for nefarious purposes, and their fears were founded in 1474 DR. A number of cultists following a fiend (the specifics of which were never discovered) raided Nightstone, capturing a number of villagers and threatening to execute them if Wislaw was not handed over.
+The clerics of Bahamut in the (formerly Tyrran) Halls of Justice had told his parents that evildoers may come after Wislaw for nefarious purposes, and their fears were founded in 1474 DR. A number of cultists following a fiend (the specifics of which were never discovered) raided Nightstone, capturing a number of villagers and threatening to execute them if Wislaw was not handed over.
 Instead of sending in guards to rescue the captives, Wislaw went by himself, using his celestial radiance to empower his sword and cut down the cultists in a blaze of light.
 The survivors fled, and all of the captives were rescued.